The Tenindewa Staffords

 Like other early residents such as the Weirs, Johnsons, Dalgety’s and many others H.J, as he was commonly known, was from a Railway background and was in the late 1800’s a Station Master in NSW.
 In fact in WA he was indeed the Station Master at the all-important post of Geraldton immediately before they, the Staffords moved to farming at Tenindewa.
 Maybe it was this occupation that led to him having the all-time classic and unique nickname of “Narrow-Gauge”?

-Something else that set him apart was his partiality to the, noble art, boxing.
-So taken by the sport was he that it is reputed that he always had a pair of very obviously displayed boxing gloves hanging at Stations where he was in charge.
-The purpose of displaying these gloves was to essentially, invite people who may have been inclined to taking “that option”, in the sorting of disputes, it was available?
+Something else that set him apart was his partiality to the “noble art”, boxing.
+So taken by the sport was he that, it is reputed that he always had a pair of very obviously displayed boxing gloves hanging at the Railway Stations where he was in charge.
+The purpose of displaying these gloves was to, in effect, invite people who may have been inclined to taking “that option”, display it was available.

-The railway line from Geraldton to Wiluna was completed in about 1900 but would have come to Tenindewa in about 1893 and, like many before them, the very conveyance that most-likely got them to Tenindewa.
+The railway line from Geraldton to Wiluna was completed in about 1932 but would have come to Tenindewa in about 1893 and, like many before them, the very conveyance that most-likely got them transported to Tenindewa.

 Like their immediate neighbors, [they would not have lived more than two kilometers apart] the Palmer family, whose pioneering foray into the region is well documented by family member Kathleen (Rumble) in another story of the area titled “Memories of a Migrant”, life was by any measure tough and almost a nightmare at times.
 Reading Kathleen’s account of day to day happenings we note, and she writes early in her story, about her first winter in Tenindewa after arriving from England as a 14 year old.